 neutered.
 For females, there is no mess to deal with during their 21-day heat cycles, which

-occur every six months—the heat cycle begins in females sometime between six and nine
+occur every six months—the heat cycle begins in females sometime between six and twelve

 months of age.
 Spaying a female before her first heat cycle will reduce the chance of